Crassulaceae: Description

-General: Crassulaceae is a family of morphologically diverse terrestrial perennial, rarely annual or hapaxanthic (flowering once in a lifetime), flowering plants that demonstrate xerophytic adaptations, with thick succulent leaves, a thick waxy cuticle and Crassulacean acid metabolism.
+General: Crassulaceae is a monophyletic family of morphologically diverse terrestrial perennial, rarely annual or hapaxanthic (flowering once in a lifetime), flowering plants that demonstrate xerophytic adaptations, with thick succulent leaves, a thick waxy cuticle and Crassulacean acid metabolism.
 Crassulaceae are generally herbaceous but there are some subshrubs, and relatively few treelike, epiphytic (growing on surface of plants), scandent (vine like) or aquatic plants.
 Most species are herbaceous leaf succulents, with regular 5 part (pentamerous or fivemerous) flowers, isomerous free carpels and one or two whorls of stamens.

-Vegetative: Stems are sometimes succulent, as may also be the underground caudices (rootstock), and may form rhizomes or corms.
+Vegetative: stems are sometimes succulent, as may also be the underground caudices (rootstock), and may form rhizomes or corms.
 Bulbils may form along the stem or leaf margins.
 The leaf arrangement is opposite and decussate or alternate and spiral, and they are frequently aggregated into rosettes.
 The leaf shape is simple (rarely pinnate) and usually entire, or crenate to broadly lobed, sometimes dentate or more deeply incised, glabrous (smooth) or tomentose.
 In cross section the leaf blades are flat or round.
 They may be sessile or petiolate.
 Stipules are absent.
 New plants often form easily from vegetative parts that fall off the parent plant.

 Reproductive: The inflorescence is usually terminal to lateral with many-flowered thyrses of cymes, less commonly spikes, racemes or panicles, rarely few to single flowered and axillary.
 The inflorescence is often many-branched and bracteate.
 The flower clusters are red, yellow, or white.